odysseyalive/jstack/templates/shared/docs/template-development.md

-# JarvisJR Stack Template Development Guide
+# COMPASS Stack Template Development Guide

-This guide explains how to create custom site templates for the JarvisJR Stack ecosystem.
+This guide explains how to create custom site templates for the COMPASS Stack ecosystem.

 ## Table of Contents